oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 > Remember, we should only use the `bypassSecurityTrust...` methods if we know the value is trustworthy.
 You bypass the built-in security mechanisms and open yourself to security vulnerabilities!

 Instead of using the entire video URL based on the external party's API response, we'll construct the URL by defining the video host URL within our app and appending the video's ID that we get back from the external party's API response.
-This way, we aren't entirely reliant on a potentially untrustworthy value from a third party, and we'll have some measure of ensuring we're not injecting malicious code into the URL.
+This way, we aren't entirely reliant on a potentially untrustworthy value from a third party.
+Instead, we'll have some measure of ensuring we're not injecting malicious code into the URL.

 Then we'll mark the video URL as trusted and bind it in the template.
 Your `VideoComponent` changes to this: